Dorilama/nano-css/README.md

 Ssr hydration is automatic and targets a `style` element with `data-nano-css-lama` attribute.

 The `glob` and `css` template literal tags don't coerce `null`, `undefined` and `false` to string.
 Theese values get replaced by an empty string.

+## Security

+**This library allow to use arbitrary input as interpolations.
+User input used as style can lead to CSS injection.**
+Read [here](https://frontarm.com/james-k-nelson/how-can-i-use-css-in-js-securely/) to have an idea of the problem.